dplochcoder/hkspoilerviewer/README.md

 ## Placing Items

 The ICDL check editor has two separate sections: an Item selector up top, and a Costs editor down below.
-To place a specific Item at a specific location, select the desired Item in the ICDL check editor, and select the desired location/check in the Search Results section in the main window, then hit 'C'.
-There are no built-in limits for how many of each item is placed within the world, so you will want to actively monitor the total count of placed items in the ICDL check editor to make sure your seed is reasonable.
+To place a specific Item at a specific location, first select the location/check to edit in Search Results or the Route, and tap 'E'.
+Then, select the Item you want to place in the check editor, and tap C.

+As a shortcut, you can also:

+  - Tap 'C' directly in Search or Route results.
+This will select the check for edit and also change its item in one step
+  - Tap 'E' on items in the check editor to edit them without knowing their location.
+This is only allowed if the item is placed in exactly one unique location + costs.

+The item search results shows the total number of items placed within the seed in parenthesis on the left, so you can target specific total counts easily.
+To see how your counts differ from the initial randomization settings, select `ICDL > Item Diff Report`.

-Note that this may cause the check to immediately disappear from search results, because it no longer matches the active filters.
-Generally, in Plando mode, you will want to search by locations, not by items.
+Note that editing a check may cause it to immediately disappear from search results, because it no longer matches the active search filters.
+However, it will remain selected in the check editor.

-### Custom Items

-You can create custom Geo and Essence drops using the named buttons below the Item search list in the ICDL check editor.
-Doing so will add a new appropriately named geo or essence item to the search results, which you can then select and place wherever desired.

 ## Adding Checks

 HKSpoilerViewer does not support adding brand new checks to the world, a la [Transcendence](https://github.com/dpinela/Transcendence), but it does support creating new checks at existing locations.
 This is mostly intended for shops to create new sell-slots, but you could also use this functionality to create area-blitz-like multi-items throughout the world.

 To create a new check at an existing location, select that check in Search Results and press 'D'.
 To remove a check, press 'Z'.
 Note that removing the last check at a specific location will instead replace that check with a 'Nothing?' check.

+Because of the way items are added to the game, if you add multiple items at a single location that is not an established shop, they must all have the same cost (whihc is paid once by the player to acquire all the items).
+The editor will not prevent you from breaking this rule while editing, but you will not be able to save ICDL pack folders while this rule is broken.
+In a future version of HKSpoilerViewer, this may be improved to natively support multi-item checks.

 ## Setting Shop Costs